carpentries-incubator/machine-learning-responsible-python/_episodes/01-introduction.md

 teaching: 20
 exercises: 10
 questions:
-- "What do we mean by reponsible machine learning?"
+- "What do we mean by responsible machine learning?"
 - "What types of harm may result from development and deployment of machine learning models?"
 - "What steps are being taken to mitigate the risks of harm?"
 objectives: